-- D.1.
+- D. 1.
 The University must provide the structure and resources to ensure that the undergraduate first-year on-campus living experience reflects the rich variety of the Penn community.
-To fulfill this aim, the Provost should: - a) Assign all first-year students to designated houses/colleges for a trial period (academic year 1995-96 to 2000-2001); - b) With a committee of faculty and students, consider a variety of models for assigning students to first-year houses; - c) Design and execute a study that measures the quality of student life and the outcomes of undergraduate living experiences during this period; - d) Appoint a task force to explore our peer institutions' approaches that facilitate integrated residential living;

-- e) Decide by the year 2000 on the residential model that would be the best fit for students in a pluralistic Penn community in the next century: - f) Direct the Penn fraternities and sororities to delay their rush period until the first semester of the second year.
+To fulfill this aim, the Provost should: - a) Direct a committee of faculty, administrators, and students to study and consider a variety of models for assigning students to housing, and to design a new model for assigning housing to take effect for a trial period of 1996-97 to 2001-2002; - b) In that trial period, design and execute a study that measures the quality of student life and the outcomes of undergraduate living experiences: - c) After that trial period decide on the residential model that would be the best fit for students in a pluralistic Penn community in the next century; and - d) Direct immediately that no fraternity or sorority rush occur the first semester of the first year, and that future rush and pledge periods be as short as feasible and compatible with the housing plan that is developed.